The shift to real-time marketing is here.

 That makes it a strong pick for teams running frequent marketing webinars or product demos where the priority is getting people into the room quickly.

+The flip side is that Livestorm is a webinar tool, not a full event platform.
 Complex conferences, hybrid setups, or anything requiring deep event operations will outgrow it.
 It also runs on Livestorm’s domain, not yours, so you don’t get the embedded-on-your-website model that Sequel offers.

-For a side by side with Sequel, see our Livestorm alternatives page.
+For a side-by-side with Sequel, see our Livestorm alternatives page.

 5. RingCentral Events